It is worth to bet on the child’s trilingualism

 2. Cognitive benefits

-- the concept of “constancy of objects” develops earlier
+• earlier development of the concept of “constancy of objects”

-- multilingualism is proven to help children better develop literacy skills
+• multilingualism is shown to aid children in developing better literacy skills

-- abstract thinking: it has been proven that learning a new language requires using the same connections in the brain as learning mathematics and music, and promotes the development of these connections (often multilingual students have the ease of learning these two subjects)
+• abstract thinking: Learning a new language engages similar brain connections as learning mathematics and music, fostering the development of these connections.
+(Many multilingual students find ease in learning these two subjects.)

 3. Better school grades